david-martin/proposals/security/mobile-app-network-security.md

 1. As a mobile developer, I want to use AeroGear services in my mobile apps.
 I have the AeroGear service running locally with HTTPS, and I want to test against the local services from my mobile app on an actual device.

 2. As an enterprise mobile developer, I need to develop a mobile app for internal use.
-I need to make sure my mobile app can connect to AeroGear services that are running with the organisation's own HTTPS certificates.
+I need to make sure my mobile app can connect to AeroGear services that are running with the organisation's self-signed certificates.

 3. As a mobile developer of a finance institution, I need to develop a mobile app that uses the AeroGear services for the customers of the organisation.
 However, due to highly sensitive nature of the data, I need to make sure that no one (including the app users themselves) can inspect the network data of the app.